ziotom78/raytracing_course/tomasi-ray-tracing-02a.md

 # RGB Color Encoding

--   Today all monitors and graphics cards support the so-called "16 million color encoding"
+-   Today all monitors and graphics cards support the so-called "24-bit color depth" (16 millions of colors!)

 -   An RGB triplet is encoded by a computer using three 8-bit integer values; for example, in C++ one could use a type like the following: